Tower Building, Liverpool

-Tower Buildings is a former office block in the city of Liverpool, Merseyside, England.
+Tower Building is a Grade II* listed apartment block in Liverpool, England.
 It stands with its longer front on the east side of the Strand, and extends round the corner into Water Street.
-The building is located directly opposite the Royal Liver Building, which was designed by the same architect.
+The building is located directly opposite the Royal Liver Building, which was designed by the same architect, Walter Aubrey Thomas.
+The structure was originally designed for use as an office building, and is one of the earliest steel-framed buildings in England.
+It has been converted into apartments and units for commercial and retail use.

 Earlier buildings on the site have been a sandstone mansion, and a later fortified house known as the Tower of Liverpool.
-After this was demolished in 1819, it was replaced in 1846 by the first structure to be named Tower Buildings.
-The present structure is one of the earliest steel-framed buildings in England, and details of its architecture reflect the earlier fortified building on the site.
-It has been converted into apartments, and into units for commercial and retail use.
+After this was demolished in 1819, it was replaced in 1846 by the first structure to be named Tower Building.
+Details of the current building's architecture reflect the earlier fortified building on the site.

 History

 The building stands on a historic site in the city.
 The first structure on the site had been a sandstone mansion, built in 1256 on the shore of the River Mersey.
 Its first owner is not known, but by 1360 it was owned by Sir Robert Lathom.
-By beginning of the 15th century it was owned by Sir John Stanley.
-In 1406 Sir John gained permission from King Henry V build a fortified house, which was named the Tower of Liverpool.
+By the beginning of the 15th century it was owned by Sir John Stanley.
+In 1406 Sir John gained permission from King Henry IV to build a fortified house, which was named the Tower of Liverpool.
 The Stanley family later became the Earls of Derby.
 By 1737 the house was being leased from the Earl of Derby by Liverpool Corporation.
 In 1745 part of it was converted into a prison, and the upper rooms were used for civic functions.
 In 1774 the Corporation bought the building outright.
-A new prison was built in Great Howard Street, and the building ceased to be used for this purpose in 1811.
-It was demolished in 1819 to allow widening of Water Street.
-The site was used for a row of warehouses, until in 1846 the first structure to be known as Tower Buildings was built to a design by Sir James Picton.
+A new prison was built on Great Howard Street, and the building ceased to be used for this purpose in 1811.
+It was demolished in 1819 to allow for the widening of Water Street.
+The site was used for a row of warehouses, until in 1846 the first structure to be known as Tower Building was built to a design by Sir James Picton.
 The present building was designed in 1906 by Walter Aubrey Thomas, and its construction was completed in 1910.
 Thomas also designed the Royal Liver Building.
-Tower Buildings was one of the first steel-framed buildings in England.
+Tower Building was one of the first steel-framed buildings in England.
 In 2006 it was converted into apartments, and into units for commercial and retail use.